What does the EU's new Privacy and Security law mean for US Healthcare Providers, Payors, and Vendors?

 ● The Right to Data Portability

-If you’re collecting health-related data from EU citizens, your technology systems need to allow an EU citizen to request that their personal data be completely deleted.
+If you are collecting health-related data from EU data subjects, your technology systems need to allow an EU data subject to request that their personal data be completely deleted.
 Your technology must also enable you to provide personal data upon request in machine readable format.

 Non-compliance with the GDPR carries with it some hefty fines and penalties, so it cannot be ignored.
 Fines for lower level violations are between up to €10 million or 2% of worldwide financial revenue and €20 million or 4% of worldwide financial revenue.
-If you need help determining whether you will be affected by GDPR, or how to get into compliance with the GDPR, click here to contact a Nixon Law Group attorney.
+If you need help determining whether and how you will be affected by the GDPR, click here to contact a Nixon Law Group attorney.